Fronteers 2010 speakers

 Jina co-authored Fancy Form Design and The Art & Science of CSS; she also was an expert reviewer and wrote the foreword for Sexy Web Design.
 Jina has written articles for publications including A List Apart, .net Magazine, SitePoint, and Vitamin, and she has spoken at interactive and web design conferences around the world.

-Jina will be presenting CSS Workflow.
+Jina presented CSS Workflow.

 Andy Clarke